Hemophilia at a glance:

 - Fibrinogen determination: This test measures levels of fibrinogen in the blood plasma.

-There is no cure for cats with inherited hemophilia, treatment depends on the severity of the disease.
+There is no cure for cats with inherited hemophilia and treatment will depend on the severity of the disease.

-- Severely affected cats will require blood transfusions either with fresh whole blood if the cat is anemic or plasma to replace active coagulation factors.
+- Cats with severe hemophilia may need blood transfusions either with fresh whole blood if the cat is anemic or plasma to replace active coagulation factors.

-Surgery should be avoided where possible in cats who have hemophilia.
-Where it is necessary, they should receive a blood transfusion prior to surgery.
+- Avoid surgery where possible and where it is necessary, blood transfusion prior to surgery.

 For cats who have acquired hemophilia due to rodenticide poisoning: